launchercc/fossa-installer/PREINSTALL.md

 # Edit docker config to use "devicemapper" over "aufs" due to issues with aufs on Ubuntu
 echo "DOCKER_OPTS=\"--storage-driver=devicemapper\"" >> /etc/default/docker

+# Configure forwarding
+sudo ufw disable

+# Find the line net.ipv6.conf.default.forwarding=1 and uncomment it (or add it) in the file underneath:
+vi /etc/sysctl.conf
+sudo sysctl -p /etc/sysctl.conf

 service docker restart
 ```
 ​